 Today, “71% of marketers rate re-engagement campaigns as effective, yet 51% are actually implementing them.”
 Although powerful, re-engagement programs aren’t being used to their full capacity.

-For hotels, re-engaging a guest after they’ve left is a great way to keep your property top of mind long after the customer journey has ended.
+For hotels, re-engaging a guest after they’ve left is a great customer service tactic to keep your property top of mind long after the customer journey has ended.
 It’s a marketing tactic that over the years has proven to aid businesses immensely and promote guest loyalty to improve retention and revenue.

-In order to help you kickstart your re-engagement campaign, we’re uncovering the top advantages and the tactics you can use in your hotel to receive optimal results.
+In order to help you kickstart your customer service re-engagement campaign, we’re uncovering the top advantages and the tactics you can use in your hotel to receive optimal results.

 Why Re-Engage In The First Place